 5. Gone Girl– Fincher channels his inner De Palma by taking this trashy pulp material and making it an artful black comedy about a decaying marriage and the artifice of identity.
 Enter nightmarish suburbia where the battle of genders and social barriers clash underneath a perfect idealized world.
 Reznor and Ross’ score is an electronic bleeding heart.
 We crawl into absurdity and pulpy violence until it all explodes with blood and guts covering images of American idealism.
 As all this happens the world is loling, taking pictures with their phones, and being duped by the media.
 Rosamund Pike creates a femme fatale that deserves a place in cinema’s bible.
 Ben Affleck is perfectly, perfectly, perfectly cast as the dim witted husband.
 At the end of the bloody, deceiving maze is what was right there the whole time in plain sight.
 Among Fincher’s best?
 Fuck yes.

-1d.
+1b.
 Interstellar – No film experience this decade has matched the power of seeing Interstellar in 70MM Imax.
 Interstellar evokes gigantic, universal feelings of longing and loss by simply using a musical theme and cross cutting through the universe, which makes it a descendant of grand silent era storytelling rather than anything in recent cinema.
 The characters tread through Nolan’s gears, pulleys, and mechanical rules as though they’re stuck in the universe’s big clock.
 Death, nature, family, and the metaphysical rage throughout the entire film.
 It’s agonizing to watch time slip by for Cooper.
 The pounding of his cries in the beyond echo throughout the film on later viewings.
 Though ungainly and held back by exposition, when this film reaches its ambition, it touches a level of pure, spiritual cinema that few films ever have.
 I think that ambition will lead to a Blade Runner-esque re-appreciation in years to come.
 Interstellar will age like a fine wine and be pulled off the dusty shelf by future generations.